mkln/rstudio-server_make_room/README.md

  - removes logo
  - merges top two rows of menus into one
  - assumes rstudio-server is on port 8787
+ - I have only tested on RStudio Preview version 1.2.1181

 ### Installation and usage:
  - download and extract zip